collective/collective.themefragments/README.rst

     </li>
   </ul>

-The following variables are available to the fragment method kkkkkkkused to build a
+The following variables are available to the fragment method used to build a
 fragment:

 ``self``